Web and Communications

 NERSC response: See Introduction to MPI I/O.

-The web site explains just bare minimum of a specific topic.
+The web site explains just the bare minimum of a specific topic.
 As a user, it would be very helpful if the web explains the bare necessities and also great details of a specific topic of users' interests.

 - good service